the80srobot/SpacePhysics/physics/DESIGN.md

 * (+) Memory-safe, compiler provides useful checks
 * (+) Mature debuggers and test frameworks
 * (-) Difficult to write well-performing code
+* (-) C# requires use of `unsafe` code for basic language features (like working with arrays), and much earlier than comparable languages
 * (-) Poor quality of libraries, including the standard library
 * (-) Existing libraries and know-how are centered around Windows UI development
+* (-) Requires special care to avoid latency issues related to garbage collection

 #### Alternative considered: Go